I'm going to fix this peg to

 And here are my notes.

-This is what I figured the first mock-up would look like.
-Again .pdf here.
+.pdf here.
 I had planned to move the master cylinder and lever mounts(digitally) up and back to match the new peg location, but the location of the frame tab made that not possible.
 I might have done all this with a transfer punch and skipped the cadwork, but I didn't know until I drew it.

 Here is my print out and cardboard for my first build.